-The simple metal chassis, tiny high-quality lens and gorgeous manual dials are great, but what really makes this design more than a retro knock-off is the viewfinder.
-The combination of optical and eletronic viewfinder make this camera an absolute dream to use.
+The simple metal chassis, tiny high-quality lens and gorgeous manual dials are great, but what really makes this design more than a retro knock-off is its clever viewfinder implementation.
+The combination of optical and electronic viewfinder make it an absolute dream to use.
 Want to use it like a modern camera and chimp your shots?
 Sure.
-Prefer to relax and use all the manual dials and no screens?
+Prefer to relax and use full manual dials, without screens?
 No problem.
 Either approach is surprisingly quick to switch to and simple to use.

-The Fuji sensors used in the X100 series have evolved a bit, but they have always been great.
-Hand-held night shots have always been good enough, so if you're going for a newer model they will be more than capable.
-The colour reproduction has always been very pleasing to me and the film simulation modes that you get more in the newer models will keep Instagamers who're adverse to post process editing happier than pretty much any other camera.
+The Fuji sensors used in the X100 series have evolved a little over time, but they have always been great.
+Hand-held night shots were surprisingly good back in 2011, so if you're going for a newer model they will be more than capable.
+Colour reproduction has always been very pleasing to me and the film simulation modes that you get in the newer models will keep Instagramers happy.

 Personally I find the 35mm focal length a great sweet spot for travel and general photography.
 The fast aperture has nice depth of field for portraits and is highly capable in low light scenarios.
 If you're someone who thinks they can't live without a zoom I guarantee this camera will improve your photography!
 This is better than most separate 35mm f/2 lenses around, but that's good because you are stuck with it.
 The lens got a slight refresh in the X100V, making it better for macro, but it has always had stellar performance.
 Even wide open it's pretty sharp right to the corners and surprisingly void of aberrations.